Namrajp/git_practice/README.md

 # What is Commit?
 Likewise committed to a relationship, or being committed to a set task completion its similar meaning in world of History making in Git.
+Some Basic Commands are
+git add .   ----- add files desired dot can be replaced with filename or filenames. git status  ----- state of the files git commit -m "Message to save" --- saving changes to source control git log ----- Showing the saved messages and overall project state.

+There are other variations of these basic commands using flages like -- no log --online -a etc.

 Git commit is nothing but a state of our files.
 Like saving a file after typing a document.
 What if we update after saving, we lose the state we saved our files last time.
 If we did a commit, we could go back after saving second time update.
 `$ git checkout k32k`